huanzhang12/ImageCaptioningAttack/research/im2txt/README.md

 # Show and Fool: Crafting Adversarial Examples for Neural Image Captioning

-A TensorFlow implementation of the image-to-text model described in the paper:
+A TensorFlow implementation of the adversarial examples generating models described in the paper:

 "Show and Fool: Crafting Adversarial Examples for Neural Image Captioning"